RosettaCommons/documentation/application_documentation/design/multistate_framework.md

 -out:file:o ./energies/energies \
 -out:prefix ./output/
 ```
+Please check `MPI_MSD` documentation on how to use the genetic algorithm, setup states and define `daf` files.

 ## Developer's guide
 ### Description of the architecture of MSF using the example `msf_ga_enzdes`